By: My Ho ’21, staff writer

 For me, the endless urge to write is found in isolation and the endless inspiration is my home.
 Being away from certain people and places brings out the most genuine feelings of love.

 Feelings are unbelievably easy to retrieve: a message from parents informing their trips back to our hometown, the drizzling rain, the humidity amid the freezing winter month, the rainbow bed sheets and the living room’s burnt caramel wooden floor are the pictures my mother sent me.
-These insignificant remarks turn out to be the most staple catalyst to trigger the journey down memory lanes; and the most poignant yet wonderful thing about recollection is that the details of faces, timeline and venues appear all so blurry but yet so vivid with colorful patches of feelings.
+These insignificant remarks turn out to be the most staple catalyst to trigger the journey down memory lane; and the most poignant yet wonderful thing about recollection is that the details of faces, timeline and venues appear all so blurry but yet so vivid with colorful patches of feelings.

 I still can feel the rain splashing and the hoarse winds jabbing my face as memories take me back to the wanderings with my brother on his old rusty blue scooter.
-I can hear the people breathing, eating, talking, laughing, as I walk alone under the golden lamp posts in the veil of fog.
+I can hear the people breathing, eating, talking and laughing as I walk alone under the golden lamp posts in the veil of fog.
 I can smell the aroma of fresh air after the intermittent rain as I watch the sunrise at 5 a.m.
 Everything remains so much alive, and yet, so much different.

 The same rain falls here.
 The same humid and spontaneous rain but it’s not the same dull gray sky.
 The people look different, sound different and definitely feel different.
 It’s like staring out of a window into a view of the city skyline, with hundreds of years of history and civilization.
 But it’s not my history, and the people living besides it, I know nothing of.

-So I plan to spend this Christmas with those I love the most, what about you?
+So I plan to spend this Christmas with those I love the most.
+What about you?